cjfiscus/scripts/README.md

 =======
 10k_structarray_10.sh

 Slurm script to use structure to infer population structure from SNP data using pre-installed module on cluster.
-Runs as an array job for 1- max K.  Dependent on mainparams and extraparams files included with structure console.
+Runs as an array job for interval 1- max K.  Dependent on mainparams and extraparams files included with structure console.
 K value in mainparams will be overwritted by $SLURM_ARRAY_TASK_ID.
 -----

 basic_struct.sh